Teams

 The created team can be edited in the future by clicking the Edit Team button.
 Clicking the Edit Team button will open the same guide but with the existing saved data.

-Note: You can use Notify About Team Changes to automatically inform users that they were added to a project or remove from it.
+Note: You can use Notify About Team Changes to automatically inform users that they were added to a project or removed from it.

 Project Manager